 Generally, there are two options here:

-This can, however, pose a problem when carrying out maintenance work and resetting the timer.
+Experts at a boiler installation company in Edinburgh mentioned that this can, however, pose a problem when carrying out maintenance work and resetting the timer.
 It also takes up valuable storage space.

 The alternative is to position your boiler on the boundary between the kitchen and the dining room so that it acts as a partition between the two rooms.

-On the kitchen side, the boiler would be concealed with a cupboard door which matches your base units.
+On the kitchen side, the unsightly boiler would be concealed with a cupboard door which matches your base units.

 At the back, it would feature a plywood door with a magnetic latch you push to open.
 Painted the door in the same colour as your living space walls or hang a picture over it and hey presto – nobody knows it’s even there.

-Artistic Blinds to Hide a Boiler
+4. Use Artistic Blinds to Hide a Boiler

 Installing a plain pre-purchased blind will only work if you have large windows that are also covered with a matching blind.